 There are dozens of waterfalls around Ubud.
 Some are free, others charge a few thousand rupiah to enter and have facilities like changing hut and staff on hand to stop accidents.
 At Goa Rang Reng they even helped me up and down the slippery rock face to get to the pool!
 Here are a few of the waterfalls near Ubud…

-Goa Rang Reng – 5,000 IDR.
-A sacred cave and a small waterfall in a pretty spot surrounded by forest.
+5,000 IDR. – A sacred cave and a small waterfall in a pretty spot surrounded by forest.
 There’s not much room to swim, but the shallow pool is a great place to cool off.

 Prices for food and drink in Ubud vary massively depending on where you eat.
 This is a big “digital nomad” and expat town, and it’s very popular with tourists too, which pushes prices up slightly.
 Cheap eats can be found in Ubud, though – just hunt out smaller “warung locals”.
-If you don’t mind paying a bit extra, the tourist restaurants cater for just about every Western taste, and there are some really excellent vegetarian, vegan and raw food restaurants around.
+If you don’t mind paying a bit extra, the tourist restaurants cater for just about every Western taste.
+These are some of the best places to eat in Bali – and there are some really excellent vegetarian, vegan and raw food restaurants around.

 Expect to pay 3-5,000 IDR in supermarkets and small shops for a small bottle (6-8,000 IDR for a litre), and 10-12,000 in a tourist restaurant.
 I recommend travelling with a filter bottle like Water-To-Go (read my review here) so that you can drink from any water source.
 Saves you money and reduces plastic waste – win-win!
 Get 15% off when you use my exclusive reader discount code ELUX15.